SpurthyRam/Buzzing-Bee/README.md

 Watson Studio IBM DB2 B Analyser BBS Bee Code Bee.earth.html BeeEarthApk

 ## Get started
-BuzzingBee story or vedio Setting up the solution Project roadmap Built with Contributing License Acknowledgment
+BuzzingBee story or video setting up the solution Project roadmap Built with Contributing License Acknowledgment.

+###### Installing
+download the the code given about and execute the exe file.

 # Buzzing-bee story or video
 Our video helps to share a better understanding of the idea we are trying propose.